arslabadack/CRUD_python_postgres/README.md

 chek it out! https://www.youtube.com/watch?v=eAOPlIbB1OE&feature=youtu.be

-Em dbconfig.py, importante colocar o user e o password que você configurou no seu Postgres!
+In dbconfig.py, it's important using your postgre's password and username!